Sitecore/jss/docs/data/routes/docs/nextjs/graphql/sample-app/en.md

 ## Disconnected mode

-If you created app using `jss create my-app nextjs --fetchWith GraphQL` your services will use Sitecore GraphQL endpoint.
+If you created the app using `jss create my-app nextjs --fetchWith GraphQL`, your services will use the Sitecore GraphQL endpoint.

 Sitecore GraphQL does not come with a disconnected mock service, so it can only operate with a Next.js app in Connected mode.
 The disconnected server emulates the REST services only.

-If disconnected mode is required, you need to depend on `JSS_MODE` environment variable, and your service factories should return REST service.

-You need to apply changes to your factories:
+Therefore, your service factories must return a REST service if you need to work in disconnected mode.

+To return a REST service for disconnected development from your service factories, leverage the `JSS_MODE` environment variable, as follows:

 1. Edit `src/lib/layout-service-factory.ts`:

 ```js